AbeEgbezien06/calculatorapp/README.md

 We're always open to new ideas!
 If you have a suggestion for a new feature, please open a new issue on our GitHub page.
 Describe your idea in detail and explain how it would improve the calculator project.

+## Setting Up a Development Environment
+Here are the steps to set up a development environment for our calculator project:

+1. Fork the project repository on GitHub.
+2. Clone your fork to your local machine.
+3. Install the project dependencies.
+For example, if the project uses Node.js, you would run `npm install`.
+4. Make your changes in a new git branch: `git checkout -b my-branch-name`
+5. Test your changes and ensure that all tests pass.
+6. Commit your changes: `git commit -m 'Add some feature'`
+7. Push your branch to GitHub: `git push origin my-branch-name`
+8. Open a pull request in the original repository.

+## Code Reviews
+All submissions, including submissions by project members, require a code review.
+We use GitHub's pull request workflow for code reviews.

+## Community
+We strive to create a welcoming and inclusive community.
+Please follow our code of conduct in all your interactions with the project.

+## Contact Information
+  . lifabrahim1209@gmail.com
+  .